 This translates quite literally as “shit.”
 You’ll definitely hear “merde” used in France in as wide of a context as “shit” in English.
 Sometimes, for extra emphasis, you’ll hear people say “MAIR-duuuhhhh” instead of the more accurate “maird”.

 This word packs a serious punch, so use it with caution (and maybe not in mixed company).
-Putain literally translates as “whore,” but tends to be used more like the word “fuck” in English.
-Not only can it be used as an emotional reaction to something, like “Fuck!” in English, you can also direct it at someone in particular, “ça pute” (that whore).
+Putain literally translates as “easy girl” but tends to be used more like the word “fuck” in English.
+Not only can it be used as an emotional reaction to something, like “Fuck!” in English, you can also direct it at someone in particular, “ça pute” (that easy girl).
 People joke that the word “fuck” can be used as every part of speech in English, and in French, putain functions much the same way.

 3. Chiant/ça me fait chier(CHI-ant)/(sa meh fey CHIay)